caliswagilistic/lsfg-vk-qt-ui/README.md

 ![example](example.png)

+## disclaimer
 this application is held together by numerous paperclips and rubber bands

-i would add an appimage but it made the app look significantly worse for me and im too lazy to figure it out right now
+i would add an appimage but it made the app look significantly worse for me and im too lazy to figure it out right now (probably just dumb)

-i should probably add code comments
+updates are not guaranteed, things will likely break if they dont already